LEARNAcademy/white-boarding-questions/whiteboarding-questions.md

 A group of friends have decided to start a secret society.
 The name will be the first letter of each of their names.
 Create a function that takes in an array of names and returns the name of the secret society.

 INTERVIEWER'S NOTES:
+- 1 - This is a spin on the classic "trap" interview question.
+Encourage the student to be humble and honest but turn the question into an opportunity to talk about learning, growth, and goals.
 - 2 - Null is a data type that represents the intentional absence of value while undefined is the value of a variable that has been declared but not assigned a value.
 - 3 - The similarities between JavaScript objects and arrays are they are both non-primitive data types and collections of data.
 The differences are arrays are wrapped in square braces and the values are referenced by index whereas objects are wrapped in curly braces and.the values are referenced by keys.
 ```javascript